hackerb9/lsix/README.md

   terminal emulator that was popular in the late 1980s/early 1990s.
   Its sixel implementation is not compatible with lsix because it shows the graphics on a screen separate from the text.
-However, I noticed one interesting feature in its documentation: an escape sequence to request the current graphics window size and number of colors.
-It works like this:
+However, I noticed one feature in its documentation: an escape sequence to request the current graphics window size and number of colors:

 ```
  ESC [ ?
 256 n                  Request screen size report